Large Helical Device

-The Large Helical Device (大型ヘリカル装置, Ōgata Herikaru Sōchi) (LHD) is a fusion research device located in Toki, Gifu, Japan.
-It is operated by the National Institute for Fusion Science, and is the world's second-largest superconducting stellarator, after Wendelstein 7-X. The LHD employs a heliotron magnetic field originally developed in Japan.
+The Large Helical Device (大型ヘリカル装置, Ōgata Herikaru Sōchi) (LHD) was a fusion research device located in Toki, Gifu, Japan.
+It was operated by the National Institute for Fusion Science (NIFS) until 2025.
+The LHD employed the heliotron magnetic field configuration originally developed in Japan.
+It was the world's largest and most powerful superconducting stellarator.
+In 2015, Wendelstein 7-X began operation with equal plasma volume but a weaker magnetic field.
+Until that time, LHD was also the largest superconducting magnetic confinement fusion device of any kind, including tokamaks.

 An interior view of the vacuum vessel, which shows the LHD's superconducting coils.

-The objective of the project is to conduct fusion plasma confinement research in a steady state in order to elucidate possible solutions to physics and engineering problems in helical plasma reactors.
-The LHD uses neutral beam injection, ion cyclotron radio frequency (ICRF), and electron cyclotron resonance heating (ECRH) to heat the plasma, much like conventional tokamaks.
-The helical divertor heat and particle exhaust system uses the large helical coils to produce a diverting field.
+The objective of the project was to conduct fusion plasma confinement research in a steady state in order to elucidate possible solutions to physics and engineering problems in helical plasma reactors.

+The LHD used neutral beam injection, ion cyclotron radio frequency (ICRF), and electron cyclotron resonance heating (ECRH) to heat the plasma, much like tokamaks.
+The helical divertor heat and particle exhaust system used the large helical coils to produce a diverting field.
 This configuration allows for the modification of the stochastic layer size, which is positioned between the confined plasma volume and the field lines that terminate on the divertor plate.
-Boundary plasma research at LHD focuses on the capability of the helical divertor as an exhaust system for heliotrons and stellarators.
+Boundary plasma research at LHD focused on the capability of the helical divertor as an exhaust system for heliotrons and stellarators.

+LHD achieved the longest sustained runs of any magnetic fusion experiment, stellarator or tokamak, at 48 minutes with 1.2x10^{19}m^{-3} plasma density and 2 keV plasma temperature, and 54 minutes with 0.4x10^{19}m^{-3} plasma density and 1 keV plasma temperature.

+Research into the heliotron stellarator type with the aim of generating energy from fusion continues in Japan with the company Helical Fusion, founded by NIFS scientists.
+The company was conditionally selected for support from the Japanese government for its fusion projects in 2026.